Skip to contentPostalForm

 2. Enter addresses — We validate them before checkout.

-3. Select Certified Mail — Electronic Return Receipt is included.
+3. Select Certified Mail — Add Electronic Return Receipt when signature proof matters.

-4. Pay and we mail it — We print and send via USPS First Class.
+4. Pay and USPS handoff — We print the letter, prepare the envelope and postage, and hand it to USPS First Class.

 After mailing, you receive your USPS tracking number.
-Once delivered, you can access the Electronic Return Receipt showing who signed and when.
+If you added Electronic Return Receipt, you can access the signature record showing who signed and when after USPS makes it available.

 Timing expectations